balladeer/effective-enigma/burrow/characters/sase.md

 ### Character Profile
 My name is Sase(`/ˈsæsɛ/`) (he/him).

-I'm Kihǔ, and when you first see me you'll probably notice my imposing size (for a Kihǔ), molting scales, and disinterested stance.
+I'm Kihû, and when you first see me you'll probably notice my imposing size (for a Kihû), molting scales, and disinterested stance.

 I wear a long-sleeved shirt (to cover my molt), torn pants, and always carry my heavily-stickered hoverboard.